Jaypee University of Information Technology

-Jaypee University of Information Technology (also J. P. University of Information Technology and JUIT) is a private university in Waknaghat, Solan, Himachal Pradesh, India.
+Jaypee University of Information Technology (JUIT) is a private university in Solan, Himachal Pradesh.

+Established in 2002, Jaypee University of Information Technology is one of the four universities established by the Jaypee Group.

 History

-Jaypee University of Information Technology is recognised by the state government of Himachal Pradesh, India.
+Jaypee University of Information Technology was conceived by a joint vision of the Government of Himachal Pradesh and Jaiprakash Gaur, founder of Jaypee Group, in the year 2000.
+Government of Himachal Pradesh provided land on lease for the establishment of the university.
 It was set up by Act No. 14 of 2002 vide Extraordinary Gazette notification of Government of Himachal Pradesh dated 23 May 2002.
-JUIT was approved by the University Grants Commission under section 2(f) of the UGC Act, the University commenced academic activities from July 2002.
+JUIT was approved by the University Grants Commission under section 2(f) of the UGC Act, the university commenced academic activities from July 2002.

 Location

-The university is located 4 kilometers off National Highway 22 (22 km from Shimla) (from Waknaghat) which runs from Kalka to Shimla (India).
+The university is located 3 kilometers off National Highway 22 (22 km from Shimla) (from Waknaghat) which runs from Kalka to Shimla (India).

 The campus is spread over 25 acre on the green slopes of Waknaghat.

 The nearest railway station is Kaithleeghat, 4 kilometers from Waknaghat and the nearest airport is Shimla.

 Academics

 The university offers Bachelor of Technology programmes in various fields.
 It also offers Bachelor of Pharmacy and Master of Pharmacy as well as various doctoral programmes.
 In addition to the above-mentioned programs, a dual degree program is offered, wherein a student spends four years at JUIT attending aforementioned programs and one year of the MBA program at the Jaypee Business School, Jaypee Institute of Information Technology.